Sylar257/Transformers-in-NLP/README.md

 ## Model_selection

-*BERT, GPT, GPT-2, Transformer-XL, XLNet, XLM, RoBERTa, DistilBERT, ALBERT, XLM-RoBERTa*, the list goes on.
+*BERT, GPT, GPT-2, Transformer-XL, XLNet, XLM, RoBERTa, DistilBERT, ALBERT, XLM-RoBERTa*, *ALBERT*, the list goes on.
 There are so many good performing NLP models out there all available with pre-trained weight on huge datasets.
 I could be overwhelming to decide which model to use.
 While this repo focuses on the Transformer family, here is come quick tips towards choosing your model.

 **BERT** is certainly outperforming several NLP models that was previously state-of-the-art.
 Its performance improvement is largely attributed to its bidirectional transformer using Masked Language Model. **RoBERTa**, **DistilBERT** and **XLNet** are three powerful models that are popularly used and their various versions are available in `Hugging Face`. **RoBERTa** is a retraining of **BERT** with 1000% more training data and stronger compute power.
 In addition, dynamic masking is used during training. **DistilBERT** trains similarly to **BERT** but it has only half the number of parameters by using a technique called distillation. **DistilBERT** is not necessary more accurate then its counterparts but it requires less time to train and it’s faster during inference time. **XLNet** is the heavy weight player, it’s trained with larger datasets with much stronger computing power and longer time (about 5 times more than **BERT**).
-Moreover, during training time, **XLNet** doesn’t adopt masked language model, unlike **BERT**/**RoBERTa**/**DistilBERT**, but uses permutation language modeling where all tokens are predicted but in random order.
-The benefit of this is that the model could potentially learn the dependencies between all words. (with masked language model, dependencies between masked words are lost)
+Moreover, during training time, **XLNet** doesn’t adopt masked language model, unlike **BERT**/**RoBERTa**/**DistilBERT**/**ALBERT**, but uses permutation language modeling where all tokens are predicted but in random order.
+The benefit of this is that the model could potentially learn the dependencies between all words. (with masked language model, dependencies between masked words are lost) Lastly, **ALBERT** from Google is another new power player in town.
+As compared to its peers, **ALBERT** is famous for having outstanding performance with much less parameters.
+More specifically, the authors adopted *factorized embedding parameterization* to decompose large vocabulary embed matrix into two small matrices.
+In addition, *cross-layer parameter sharing* was used so that we don’t have to learn **11 bert-encoder weights** (we only need update one).
+There is an update on *inter-sentence coherence loss*, however, **ALBERT** still uses MLM training.

 #### Conclusion

 **BERT**/**RoBERTa** are very good baseline models are should perform fairly well for most NLP tasks. **XLNet**’s permutation based training could potentially give us a performance boost but the fine-tuning and inference  takes more time.
-If we want fast inference speed, go for **DistilBERT**.
+If we want fast inference speed, go for **DistilBERT**. **ALBERT** offers fasted training as it has the smallest parameters to update considering same model scale.